aarongilly/aarongilly.github.io/_posts/2020-6-14-393-optimization-vs-enjoyment.md

 ## In Summary

+This is not an *abandon all hope, ye who enter here* situation.
+It's not something where the bathwater needs to go, regardless of where the baby is located.
+Optimization is a good and worthwhile endeavor; but it shouldn't be blindly pursued.
+A well-optimized life isn't the be-all and end-all goal at the end of the day.
 The solution is *balance*, above all else.
 That is and always has been my #2 Life Pro Tip[^1].

 ![Thanos Picture]({{site.url}}{{site.baseurl}}/assets/images/393-balance-thanos.JPG)

 Or, another way of putting it:

-> The point of life isn't to optimize everything for time and energy, it's to enjoy things.
+> The point of life isn't to optimize as many things as possible, it's to *enjoy* as many things as possible.

 # Other Thoughts
 ## Ending Quarantine